aogdrummond/deep_learning_module/README.md

 To evaluate a model we present every room in the simulated test set with several microphones locations to the most recent checkpoint present in a session folder, and calculate the Normalized Mean Square Error (NMSE) and the Structural Similarity (SSIM) over all analyzed frequencies.

 A new directory named `simulated_data_evaluation` is created inside the session folder.
 It contains a `.csv` file (for each room) containg each individual result and plots showing the performance of the model regarding the metrics and the number of microphones.
-It also contains a folder called "average_performance" where are saved the plots of NMSE and SSIM averaged in the test set.

-ACRESCENTAR O PLOT DO LOSS

 #### Real Data Evaluation

 To begin the real data evaluation: `python main.py --mode real-eval --config <path_to_config_file>`.
 Note: --config should contain the path to a configuration file *in a session folder*.